leowahwah/Telegram-Bot/README.md

 type /setprivacy then Disable.

-And the problem shall be handled.
+And the problem shall be addressed.